 Watering your vines

 In an ideal world, your area would receive an inch of rain or so a week, and you would not need to water your vines.
-Depending on your geographic location, this just may not be possible.
-If your area does not get regular rain, you will need to water your wild grape vines.
-However, it is important to note that your grapes do not like to have their roots soaked in water, either.
-If the vines aren’t planted in an area with natural drainages, like a sloping hill, you might consider an irrigation system that will provide your grape vines the regular hydration they need without overwhelming them.
+Depending on your geographic location, this may not be possible.
+If your area does not get regular rain, you will need to water your wild grapevines.
+However, it is essential to note that your grapes do not like to have their roots soaked in water, either.
+Suppose the vines aren't planted in an area with natural drainages, like a sloping hill.
+In that case, you might consider an irrigation system that will provide your grapevines the regular hydration they need without overwhelming them.

-The most intensive and important task you will take on as a grapevine grower is the pruning of your vines.
+The most intensive and critical task you will take on as a grapevine grower is the pruning of your vines.
 The best time to prune is when the vines are dormant in the winter or early spring.
-Not pruning often enough can stunt the production of the grape growth although you will have lots of vine growth.
-Grapes are the result of the current season’s growth so that you can prune as much as 90 percent of the previous season's growth.
-It may come as a surprise, but heavy pruning is best for your vines, so don’t be shy.
+Not pruning often enough can stunt grape growth, although you will have lots of vine growth.
+Grapes result from the current season's growth so that you can prune as much as 90 percent of the previous season's growth.
+It may come as a surprise, but heavy pruning is best for your vines, so don't be shy.

 It is recommended not to let your vines produce any fruit for the first few years since the weight can be too heavy for new vines to support.
-It is also critical for your grape vines to develop a deep root system to support future fruit growth.
-When selecting vines, you want to find plants around a year old with evenly distributed roots, and, obviously, that are virus-free.
+It is also critical for your grapevines to develop a deep root system to support future fruit growth.
+When selecting vines, you want to find plants around a year old with evenly distributed roots, and that is virus-free.

-Unlike other fruit, grapes do not ripen any more once they are picked, so only pick them when they reach your desired level of sweetness (it might take some time to find the sweet spot).
-You can freeze your grapes, keep them in the fridge for up to one week, or keep them in your cellar (or any other dark, cool environment) for up to 6 weeks after picking.
+Unlike other fruit, grapes do not ripen anymore once they are picked, so only pick them when they reach your desired level of sweetness (it might take some time to find the sweet spot).
+You can freeze your grapes, keep them in the fridge for up to one week, or keep them in your cellar (or any other dark, calm environment) for up to 6 weeks after picking.

 You can also find some additional resources like books or even local groups for novice grape growers.
 If one doesn't exist, consider starting one.
 In addition to being a helpful resource, you might make new friends with similar interests.